arvindgrav29/nodejs_chat/README.md

 include ./js/chat.js in your html start nodejs server by node server.js
-NOTE: nodejs requires mongodb and socket.io turned on.
+NOTE: nodejs requires mongodb and socket.io module installed at ./js/node which can be done by
+1. npm install mongodb
+2. npm install socket.io